Qocotzxin/hi-form/README.md

 ### Agnostic forms library.

-**Formula** is just a research about the possibilities of creating an agnostic library to manipulate forms, with an extremely easy and simple API.

-This exploration is using vanilla JS with Typescript to settle the basic features with working examples.
+**Formula** is a simple a simple form library that aims to provide the simplest API possible to manipulate forms.
+Formula goal is to be agnostic but for it only be tested using vanilla JS/TS and SolidJS.

 ## Usage

 Formula works with native HTML forms.
-Because of this, every input should have a name and in order to trigger the form submit, there needs to be a button or input with type="submit".
+Because of this, every input should have a name and in order to trigger the form submit, there needs to be a button with type="submit".

 ```
 <form>